The Whole Truth (2021 film): Plot

 Phong visits an old employee from his days in law enforcement to talk about his daughter's case.
 In his office there's a photograph of Phong in uniform on the wall labeled "Lt.Gen.
 Somphong Chaiyawan.
 Head of Crime Suppression Division 2007-2011".
 He asks to see his daughter's case file, inquiring after the owner of the car, a teenager named Chaiyut, whose father is a real estate tycoon named Apiwat.
 Chaiyut claims his friend was driving, as he and his girlfriend had high blood alcohol content.
-Phong gets irate and asserts that Chaiyut could have used his wealth to pay his friend to take the fall, and demands justice.
+Phong gets irate and asserts that Chaiyut could have used his wealth to pay his friend to take the fault, and demands justice.
 He swears that if the system doesn't work he will do it himself.
 Back at home Pim discovers Fame's phone where he left it on the couch.
 She is elated and begins to look for the blackmail video, but is interrupted by a scraping sound coming from the hole.
 Putt tells her he's looked through it before, and can see the house next door as well as a "creepy girl".
 Pim tells him to keep a lookout for their grandparents while she looks through the hole.
 She sees the decayed looking house, with the closet door open and a small figure crawling out of it leaving a trail of dark fluid behind her before vomiting the same dark fluid.
 She tells Putt who looks and sees the girl with the black face standing in the room, now with a hole directly through her head.
 Pim tries to convince Putt to go next door to help her but he refuses, adamant that the girl is a ghost.
 Pim looks again and sees the girl with the black face holding an infant in her arms that she then vomits black onto.
 She pulls back and tells Putt to stay away, now convinced that whatever they're seeing isn't real.